 The Red Rods introduce the child to mathematical concepts like counting, length, the decimal system, and addition.

-The basic presentation has the Red Rods placed from longest to shortest, like a stair.
+The basic presentation of this Montessori activity has the Red Rods placed from longest to shortest, like a stair.

 What is the purpose of the Red Rods?